-When you sign up for a race, it can be easy to jump into your training feeling eager and overzealous-which can lead to you taking on too much, way too fast.
+When you sign up for a race, it's all too easy to jump into your training feeling eager and overzealous-which can lead to you taking on too much, way too fast.
 That's why adhering to an expert-approved training plan is so essential.
-Strength training plays a role in preventing injuries, as it provides a more solid and stable foundation for building mileage.
-Rachel Tavel, PT, DPT, CSCS, recommends incorporating core, glute, and lower extremity strengthening exercises, with a particular focus on the glute muscles, which are critical for single-leg stability and power when running.
+Strength training plays a role in reducing the risk of injury, as it provides a more solid and stable foundation for building mileage.